mozilla-services/requests-hawk/README.rst

 Do an HKDF derivation on the given session token.
 You’ll need to use the following parameters::

-    key_material = HKDF(hawk_session, “”, ‘identity.mozilla.com/picl/v1/sessionToken’, 32*3)
+    key_material = HKDF(hawk_session, “”, ‘identity.mozilla.com/picl/v1/sessionToken’, 32*2)

-The key material you’ll get out of the HKDF need to be separated into two parts, the first 32 hex caracters are the hawk id, and the next 32 ones are the hawk key::
+The key material you’ll get out of the HKDF need to be separated into two parts, the first 32 hex characters are the hawk id, and the next 32 ones are the hawk key::

     credentials = {